alelado01/Kubernetes-Cluster-Configuration-Cilium-eBPF-/README.md

 - SSH access to both nodes via their management IPs (`134.59.131.204` for master, `134.59.131.202` for worker)
 - K3s already installed and running (see [Standard Installation](#standard-installation))

-> **Critical — import before deploy:** Because `pullPolicy: Never` is used, the container runtime will **never** attempt to pull the image from the internet.
+> Import before deploy:** Because `pullPolicy: Never` is used, the container runtime will **never** attempt to pull the image from the internet.
 If the image is not already imported on a node before the Cilium pod is scheduled there, the pod fails immediately with `ErrImageNeverPull`.
 Always run the import step on **all nodes** before applying Helm.

 ---